Iran at the 2022 Winter Olympics

 Iran competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

-Iran's team consisted of two athletes (one men and one woman) competing in alpine skiing disciplines and cross-country skiing.
+Iran's team consisted of two athletes (one man and one woman) competing in alpine skiing disciplines and cross-country skiing.
 On January 23, 2022, alpine skiers Atefeh Ahmadi and Hossein Saveh-Shemshaki were named as the Iranian flagbearers during the opening ceremony.
 Meanwhile a volunteer was the flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.

 Alpine skiing

 By meeting the basic qualification standards, Iran qualified one male and one female alpine skier.
 On 10 February 2022, Hossein Saveh-Shemshaki became the first athlete to provide a positive test for doping at the 2022 Winter Olympics and did not compete in any events.

 Cross-country skiing

 By meeting the basic qualification standards, Iran qualified one male cross-country skier.